pixee/docs/docs/codemods/java/sonar_java_remove-commented-code-s125.md

 |------------|----------------------|------------------------|
 | Low        | Merge Without Review | Yes (Sonar)            |

-This change eliminates commented-out code that may impede readability and distract focus.
+This codemod eliminates commented-out code that may impede readability and distract focus.
 Any deleted code can still be accessed through the source control history if needed.

 Our changes look something like this: